Mastering Distress Tolerance: Essential Skills for Emotional Resilience and Recovery

 • Willingness vs. Willfulness: You become more willing to accept reality rather than veering toward the willfulness side and control everything around you.

 • Radical Acceptance: You accept things as they are, especially those beyond your control.
-With radical acceptance, you can let go of negative emotions like anger, shame, and so on.
+With radical acceptance, you can release negative emotions such as anger, shame, and others.

 • Actions Based on Values: You take actionable steps that align with your principles so as to deal with distressing circumstances.

 • Activities: Activities that distract you from emotionally distressing circumstances.
-It can be something like cleaning your room or attending an event.
+It could be something as simple as cleaning your room or attending an event.

 • Contributing: You find something altruistic to do, like helping someone in need or volunteering.

-• Comparisons: When you compare your struggles to those who are not doing as well as you, it puts things in perspective.
+• Comparisons: When you compare your struggles to those of others who are not doing as well as you, it puts things into perspective.

-• Push Away: You relax your mind and body and set aside the things that are distressing you.
+• Push Away: You relax your mind and body, setting aside the things that distress you.

 • Thoughts: You distract your mind by engaging in cognitively engaging activities like solving puzzles or finding something interesting to read.